shukabh/IO_privacy/README.md

 ## Project Example

-In this repository, we demonstrate the framework using a sample of **5000 residents in Australia**, linking the dataset to itself and calculating the **average age** of residents by province.
+In this repository, we demonstrate the framework using a sample of **10k residents in North Carolina Voter Database (NCVR)**, linking the dataset to itself and calculating the **average age** of residents by province.

 ## Getting Started